CleverCloud/kawa/README.md

 ```

+## Memory management

 Say the socket only wrote up to "Wi" of "Wikipedia" (109 bytes).
-In order to free this space, we can ask HTX to consume 109 bytes from its out vector.
+After each write, `Htx::consume` should be called with the number of bytes written.
+This signals HTX to free unecessary `Stores` from its `out` vector and reclaim space in its `HtxBuffer` if possible.
-Walking and discarding the Stores it remains:
+In our case, Walking and discarding the `Stores` from `out` it remains:

 ```rs
 out: [